Floppy/Marlin-Bitmaps/README.md

 By submitting a PR, you agree that your file can be released under the MIT open source license, and can be reused for any purpose without restriction.

 No offensive or NSFW images will be accepted.
 See CODE_OF_CONDUCT.md for more information.

+## Usage

+Copy the file you want to `Marlin/_Bootscreen.h` or `Marlin/_Statusscreen.h` as appropriate.
+See https://marlinfw.org/docs/configuration/configuration.html#firmware-info for more details.